GarudaNvim/GarudaNvim.github.io/docs/plugins.md

 **File Explorer**

 **Repository:** [nvim-tree/nvim-tree.lua](https://github.com/nvim-tree/nvim-tree.lua)
-A highly efficient file explorer that integrates seamlessly into Neovim.
+A highly efficient file explorer that integrates seamlessly into GarudaNvim.
 With nvim-tree, you can navigate your project files and directories quickly, making file management much easier.
 It's designed to be fast and responsive, perfect for keyboard-based navigation.

 ---